MagicSchool AI for teachers: 5 Features That Make Planning Easier

 Text Translator

-The Text Translator will instantly translate your text into any language worldwide.
-This tool is a game changer for ELL teachers or anyone looking to support their ELL students and families.
+The Text Translator instantly converts your text into almost any language, making it a helpful tool for ELL teachers or anyone supporting multilingual students and families.

 💡 Example Uses: